View FREE Lessons!

 A surplus occurs when the quantity demanded is less than the quantity supplied at a given price.
 Market forces will push the price down to equilibrium.
 Returning to our babysitting example, at $8 per hour sitters would be willing to provide 35,000 hours, but parents would only be willing to purchase 27,000 hours, resulting in a surplus of 8,000 hours.
 Some babysitters would cut their rate to get more business, and others might leave the business.
 In retail stores, the excess supply becomes evident with mounting inventories.
 A “clearance” sale will probably follow to bring down the price and generate sales.

-Whether there is a shortage or surplus, market forces will move the price and quantity to a market equilibrium where the quantity sellers supply equal the quantity buyers demand.
+Whether there is a shortage or surplus, market forces will move the price and quantity to a market equilibrium where the quantity sellers supply equals the quantity buyers demand.

 Dig Deeper With These Free Lessons: